robguilarr/robguilar/public/about/index.md

 #### :(fas fa-hiking fa-fw): Personal life & Hobbies

-I'm a person who love to read to issues related to video games industry, especially in companies such as Activision Blizzard, Ubisoft, Xbox Studios, among others; also, in matters of marketing and applicability of Data Analysis in development, design, research and postproduction, that's why my goal is to become a **Game Data Scientist**.
+I'm a person who love to read to issues related to video games industry, especially in companies such as Activision Blizzard, Ubisoft, Xbox Studios, among others; also, in matters of marketing and applicability of Data Analysis in development, design, research and postproduction, that's why one of my main appeals is **Game Data Science**.

 Without going too deep, I'm fascinated in following news from high-tech companies, about new product releases, and market movements, especially from Google and Microsoft.

-I also like to read books about Productivity, Personal Growth, Video Games and Game Analytics.
+I also like to read books about Business, Productivity, Personal Growth, Video Games and Game Analytics.
 Referring to authors such as Tom Rath, Austin Kleon, James Clear, David Goggins, Anders Drachen and Jason Schreier.

 Among other personal hobbies I like playing video games and practicing outdoor sports like trail running.